Mar Roxas 2016 presidential campaign: Economic platform

 Under these economic plans, growth spurt does not seem the only agenda of Roxas in his presidential bid, but also the development of the welfare of the Filipinos.
 Elaborating further on the given platforms above, Roxas already has concrete actions on what he will do if he gets elected.
 For the rural community, there is already the Bottom-up Budgeting Program which seeks to provide necessities and other essential things needed by the locality in order to have a sustainable life.
 Moreover, this initiates projects to bring up beneficial outcomes to people and their environment in rural areas.
 Roxas will also continue tapping the business process outsourcing (BPO) industry to create more available jobs for the entire population.
 Roxas is often credited for contributing to the growth and expansion of the BPO industry in the Philippines during his tenure as Trade and Industry Secretary under the administration of Gloria Macapagal Arroyo, which allowed him to be dubbed the "Father of the IT-BPO sector".
 In addition to that, he is also focused in giving the country the chance to have cheaper medicines by making some amendments concerning the local pharmaceutical industries.

-As for the other factors that allowed the economy of the Philippines to grow, such as the management in fiscal and monetary policies, Mar Roxas also pledges to make good decisions upon handling these important policies.
+As for the other factors that allowed the economy of the Philippines to grow, such as the management in fiscal and monetary policies, Mar Roxas also pledged to make good decisions upon handling these important policies.
 Moreover, he wants to preserve the current credit rating of the Philippines, which is an investment grade as evaluated by Moody's Group, Standard & Poor's (S&P), and Fitch Ratings, Inc. According to him, President Aquino has done a significant role in lifting up the performance of the government in order to bring progress.
 So to continue this, Roxas said in an interview that he will pursue in fortifying the balance sheet of the country so that its profit and loss (P&L) income statement would also improve.
 However, he exclaimed that this would not be possible without having a good governance on fiscal and monetary matters.
 For instance, in relation to fiscal policy or government expenditure in particular, Roxas assures in his interview that part of his plans in 2016 is the strengthening of public–private partnership projects in order to increase the flow of foreign direct investment, which in turn can reduce the external debt of the Philippines.
 Specifically, he wants to develop a good blueprint for physical interconnectivity projects, like airports, seaports, other ports, and national infrastructures as these will play an important role in Philippine business.

 Social and political platforms

-For the social and political side, Roxas' platforms are the following:
+For the social and political side, Roxas' platforms were the following: